Insights up front

-Part II: How is Artificial Intelligence Used in Law?
+Part II: How is Artificial Intelligence Used in Law Firms?
 (Making You Smarter and Faster)

 There are hundreds of vendors in the law and AI space, everything from startups, to global companies, teaching Ais to carry out different parts of a lawyer’s job.

 How can you make sense of them all, and how can you decide which ones might be a good fit for you?
-We suggest that you organize them into three ways that enable you to do a better job in less time:
+We suggest that legal professionals organize them into three ways that enable you to do a better job in less time:

 - Reading Documents.
 Quickly find what you’re looking for in Discovery, Contract Review, or Legal Research.

 - Litigation Analytics.
 Quickly assess if your client will win a dispute.

 - Expert Systems: Automate the answering of common questions from colleagues and clients.